Cumberland and Robeson area Salvation Army assistance programs.

 Low income families across the southern part of North Carolina can get help from the Salvation Army.
 Centers are located across the region, including in Cumberland, Robeson, Hoke, and nearby counties.
-Both short term, emergency assistance is offered (such as food and housing) as well as longer term support, including case management and referrals to self-sufficiency programs.
+Both short term, emergency assistance is offered (such as food, emergency rental assistance and housing) as well as longer term support, including case management and referrals to self-sufficiency programs.

 A few emergency shelters are set up in the region, including in Fayetteville and Lumberton North Carolina.
 The centers can usually help almost 100 people.
 Not only can clients get access to a temporary shelter but other counseling is available to those in need as well.
 Social workers from the Salvation Army will also direct individuals to services that can help them find permanent housing or apartments in North Carolina.
 Also get information on security deposit and rental assistance.
 The Salvation Army shelters continue to fulfill the purpose of providing to the needy.

 Christmas assistance programs were created so that every child, infant, senior, and those in nursing homes can experience the joy of the holiday season.
 Volunteers and the Salvation Army will try to provide a gift during the Christmas Season to anyone who needs it.
 They partner with non-profit agencies, local businesses in Moore and Cumberland, and they also rely on the generosity of the community.

 Some of the Christmas programs include the Angel Tree, Adopt a Family, Christmas Kettles, and the Bill Shaw Fund.
 They also work closely with the Fayetteville Observer to provide to the community as well.
 The Salvation Army also is aware of other Christmas assistance from charities, as they are not the only source of free toys, meals, and dinners in the Cumberland County region.